RACING SPEEDMASTERS FROM THE 60s:

 Lucky Swiss customers.

-As a matter of fact, all the Racing Speedmasters have possibly been delivered to Switzerland.
+As a matter of fact, most of the Racing Speedmasters have possibly been delivered to Switzerland.

 Furthermore, it is very likely that most if not all of them have been commercialized as complete watches (meaning that their specific dial and hands have been fitted originally, and not later as spare parts fitted on standard Speedies).